talukder88/roa_estimate/README.md

 run(dyn_field, vars, eq_guess, solver);  % call the tool
 ```
-On successful run of the tool, it outputs the inner-estimate of maximal RoA in form of a sublevel set of a locally optimal Lyapunov function as shown below:
+On successful run of the tool, it outputs the inner-estimate of a maximal RoA in form of a sublevel set of a locally optimal Lyapunov function as shown below:
 ```
 ```